There are no upcoming study abroad info sessions.

 General Study Abroad Information

 Caltech students are eligible to apply for study abroad programs during their sophomore or junior years, to study abroad during their junior or senior years, respectively.
 Please note: meeting the minimum GPA does not guarantee nomination by Caltech or if nominated acceptance by the partner study abroad or away university.
 A stable or rising GPA and reference letters that speak to the applicant's ability to succeed academically and to that the applicant has the judgement, adaptability, and organizational qualities to handle the study abroad or away experience responsibly are necessary.
-Also note that all applicants must be at Caltech enrolled for a minimum of 36 units the term prior to and the term after study abroad or away and this applies regardless of the term in which study abroad takes place.
+Also note that all applicants must enrolled at Caltech for a minimum of 36 units the term prior to and the term after study abroad or away and this applies regardless of the term in which study abroad takes place.
 Additionally, each student who applies to study abroad or away will have an individual interview with the director or assistant director.
 If the applicant is asked to make changes in any aspect of their application materials, they will be given a deadline by which to resend the application.
 If the applicant does not send the corrections by the deadline, then the student will not move on to the committee placement phase of the process and will not get a study abroad or away placement.

 Students receive a minimum of 36 units, provided that they pass their coursework and it is possible to get additional units.
 Students can receive general credit or option credit.
 Students can also get humanities or social science credit in most programs.
 Courses taken abroad can fulfill specific option requirements—actually replace a course taken here—as long as the instructor agrees to evaluate the course on the student's return.